NuGet/docs.microsoft.com-nuget/docs/install-nuget-client-tools.md

 The two NuGet CLI tools are `dotnet.exe` and `nuget.exe`.
 See [feature availability](#feature-availability) for a comparison.

-* You must use to dotnet CLI to target .NET Core in your project.
-You can also use the dotnet CLI to target .NET Standard in your project.
+* To target .NET Core in your project, you must use to dotnet CLI.
+The dotnet CLI is also recommended for targeting .NET Standard.

-* You must use the nuget.exe CLI to target .NET Framework in your project.
+* To target .NET Framework in your project, you must use the nuget.exe CLI.
 You can also use the nuget.exe CLI to target .NET Standard in your project.

 ### dotnet.exe CLI